Synthetixio/SIPs/SCCP/sccp-TBA.md

 ## Motivation

-Analysis of on-chain data showed that front-running opportunities were more accessible for the commodities.
+Analysis of on-chain data showed that front-running opportunities were more accessible for commodities.
 Increasing the fees to 100 bp should make front-running quasi-impossible because of the update frequency of the chainlink oracles.
 That said when [sip-52](https://sips.synthetix.io/sips/sip-52) is implemented we should be able to lower these fees back to previous levels.

 ## Copyright